Don’t take it personally, but… it might be you.

-Whenever I discuss this topic, I hear back from people who use all caps to make their text easier to read.
+Whenever I discuss this topic, I hear from people who use all caps to make their text easier to read.
 Perhaps they have vision issues, and all caps is a quick and easy solution.

 Find another solution.

-As I said, your legitimate and benign reason for using all caps does not affect how someone reading your words “hears” them.
+Your legitimate and benign reason for using all caps does not affect how someone reading your words “hears” them.
 They will hear you shouting at them.

-Investigate those alternatives.
 Avoid all caps.

 Unless, of course, you really to mean to shout.

 SUBSCRIBE TO CONFIDENT COMPUTING!
 (See what I did there?
 I yelled.
 Please don’t let it make you grumpy.)
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.